Columbus Dog Bite Lawyers

 At Slater & Zurz, we understand how serious dog bite injuries can lead to lifelong consequences for the victim.
 That is why we fight with everything we have to bring justice to dog bite injury victims and their families.

 If you or a loved one was attacked by a dog and sustained serious injuries, we urge you to contact our top-rated Columbus personal injury law firm.
-Our dog bite attorneys will ensure you receive the medical treatment you need, offer our guidance and support throughout the legal process, and fight aggressively to get you the compensation you are entitled to.
+Our dog bite lawyers will ensure you receive the medical treatment you need, offer our guidance and support throughout the legal process, and fight aggressively to get you the compensation you are entitled to.
 In Ohio, dog bite victims have six years to take legal action.
 However, it is best to act quickly to maximize your chances of obtaining full compensation.
 Get started today by calling the Ohio-based law firm of Slater & Zurz at 888.534.4850 or contacting us online.